-In the 5th century, Anglo Saxons arrived on British Isles as tribal bands with rudimentary weapons, they used simple and ferocious fighting techniques.
+In the 5th century, Anglo Saxons arrived in the British Isles as tribal bands with rudimentary weapons, they used simple and ferocious fighting techniques.

-By the 11th century, Anglo Saxons had attained significant warfare experience, evolved their own weaponry and had a unique style of offensive and defensive warfare.
+By the 11th century, Anglo Saxons had attained significant warfare experience, evolved their own weaponry, and had a unique style of offensive and defensive warfare.

-Most notable aspects of Anglo Saxon warfare was the fact that they preferred to fight on foot rather than on horseback and that they excelled in the use of the formidable shield wall formations which was a unique part of Anglo Saxon combat.
+Most notable aspects of Anglo Saxon warfare were the fact that they preferred to fight on foot rather than on horseback and that they excelled in the use of the formidable shield wall formations which was a unique part of Anglo Saxon combat.

 The shield wall formation was typically created by Anglo Saxon warriors standing shoulder to shoulder and holding their shields firmly in front of them to make up a veritable wall.

-As a battle progressed, the shield walls of both sides moved together so that eventually, they would be pitted against each other in close combat and both sides would try to push and break the formation of the other side.
+As the battle progressed, the shield walls of both sides moved together so that eventually, they would be pitted against each other in close combat and both sides would try to push and break the formation of the other side.

-It was for this reason that the Anglo Saxon war leaders and warriors excelled in athletic sports and exerted themselves considerably in physical training.
+It was for this reason that the Anglo-Saxon war leaders and warriors excelled in athletic sports and exerted themselves considerably in physical training.

-Single combats between two warriors were rare in Anglo Saxon warfare.
+Single combats between two warriors were rare in Anglo-Saxon warfare.
 If they took place, they mostly comprised of distant strikes with javelins.

 Typically, in Anglo Saxon warfare a soldier would come forth from the protection of the shield wall to throw his spear with greater speed.
 In doing so, the warrior was exposed to the missiles from the other side.

-Other forms of single combat included the use of spear in hand-on-hand combat.
-The spear was typically held over head and thrust in a downward movement to wound the enemy.
+Other forms of single combat included the use of a spear in hand-on-hand combat.
+The spear was typically held overhead and thrust in a downward movement to wound the enemy.